InbalBolshinsky/InbalBolshinsky/README.md

 Here are a few projects that reflect what I've learned and accomplished during my studies:

 ### 📚 Bubbles
 - **Description:** This is an Object-Oriented Programming (OOP) course project where I developed a game called **Bubbles**.
 The game incorporates core OOP principles such as encapsulation, inheritance, and polymorphism.
-Players interact with objects like bubbles, with game mechanics that include object collision, user input, and score tracking.
+Players interact with objects like a spaceship and bubble blocks, with game mechanics that include object collision, user input, and score tracking.
 - **Technologies Used:** C#, OOP
 - **Repo:** [Link to GitHub repository]